 There are 5 beaches in total in Costa Teguise, but Playa Bastian and Playa de las Cucharas are the most popular.
 Bastian beach is ideal for families traveling with children and people who just want to relax and get a tan, while Cucharas beach is preferred by surfers and people who love water sports.

-Costa Teguise is the home of the only Aquarium in Costa Teguise.
+Costa Teguise is the home to the only Aquarium in Lanzarote.

-Besides the Aquarium, Costa Teguise is also the home of the only Aquapark on the island.
+Besides the Aquarium, Costa Teguise is also the home of the largest water park in Lanzarote.

 As you can see, Costa Teguise is a great resort for a family holiday, as the kids will have plenty of activities and you don't even have to travel out of the resort if you don't want to.

-Situated in the Fortress of Santa Barbara, the museum has some amazing views and it's yet again a wonderful place to visit kids the kids.
+Situated in the Fortress of Santa Barbara, the museum has some amazing views and it's yet again a wonderful place to visit with the kids.

-The Canary Islands were often under attack by pirates on their route to and from the Americas, so Santa Barbara Fortress was used to spot pirate ships from a distance and also provided shelter for the population in case of an attack.
+The Canary Islands were often under attack by pirates on their route to and from the Americas, so Santa Barbara Fortress was used as a place from where to spot pirate ships from a distance.
+The fortress also provided shelter for the population in case of an attack.